vividwhisp/machine-learning-from-scratch/README.md

-# Machine Learning Learning Repository
+# Machine Learning Practice Repository

 This repository contains my machine learning practice notebooks, datasets, and small projects.
 The focus is on learning core concepts by implementing models, exploring real datasets, and gradually moving from basic algorithms to applied machine learning workflows.